questionmark/qm-oap-docs/docs/_sources/deliveryodata/schedule.txt

         The type of monitoring that will be used during the assessment.
         If this value is null then no monitoring will be performed.

+    ..  od:prop::   ObserverInitiated    Edm.Boolean
+        :notnull:

+        Whether or not this Schedule is for an observational assessment.
+        An observational assessment is hidden from the Participant as it must be initiated by an observer (an Administrator).
+Defaults to false.

     ..  od:prop::   ObserverID    Edm.Int32

         The ID of an Administrator (observer) who will take the test on